jfrux/cfenv/README.md

 - `railoenv` CLI
 - `railoenv new` command for creating a railo context in a directory
 - `railoenv server` command for starting the local railo context with possible port options.
+- Move railo express server files into a `versions` directory and keep tabs on which versions are installed.
+- Add Linux support to the installer... shouldn't be that hard really just haven't had time.
+- Add Windows support... may have to go in separate repo?
+Who knows...